antrea-io/antrea/docs/antrea-network-policy.md

 Kubernetes NetworkPolicies and Antrea-native policies allow selecting workloads from Namespaces with the use of a label selector (i.e. `namespaceSelector`).
-However, it is often desirable to be able to select Namespaces directly by their `name` as opposed to using the `labels` associated with the Namespace.
+However, it is often desirable to be able to select Namespaces directly by their `name` as opposed to using the `labels` associated with the Namespaces.
 In order to select Namespaces by name, Antrea labels Namespaces with a reserved label `antrea.io/metadata.name`, whose value is set to the Namespace's name.
 Users can then use this label in the `namespaceSelector` field, in both K8s NetworkPolicies and Antrea-native policies to select Namespaces by name.
-By default, Namespaces are not labeled with reserved name label.
+By default, Namespaces are not labeled with the reserved name label.
 In order for the Antrea controller to label the Namespaces, the `labelsmutator.antrea.io` `MutatingWebhookConfiguration` must be enabled.
 This can be done by applying the following webhook configuration YAML: